cyberphone/doc/payments/review-secure-payment-confirmation.md

 The payment market is currently highly fragmented.
 The "framework" approach will further increase fragmentation which is hardly in the interest of *consumers*, *merchants*, and *banks*.
-It is hard to see the point supporting both 3DS and SRC since they in the end accomplish the same thing, albeit in a slightly different way, while security with respect to user presumably is *identical*.
+There is no obvious reason to support both 3DS and SRC since they in the end accomplish the same thing, albeit in a slightly different way, while security with respect to user presumably is *identical*.